HireDale/hiredale.github.io/day-to-day.md

 My day-to-day tasks include:

-1. Creating technical documents such as:
+1. Creating and managing technical documents such as:
    • Product end-user documentation using **Adobe RoboHelp**, **MadCap Flare**, and **MS Word**
    • Web-based help using Content Management Systems (CMS) including **Confluence**, **WordPress**, and **Ghost**
    • Version release notes using **Adobe FrameMaker**, **MS Word**, and **Adobe Acrobat**